 One thing that federal workers often hear is a career supervisor or political appointee talking about loyalty to the agency or the boss.
 One purpose of the Oath of Office is to remind federal workers that they do not swear allegiance to a supervisor, an agency, a political appointee, or even to the President.
 The oath is to support and defend the U.S. Constitution and faithfully execute your duties.
 The intent is to protect the public from a government that might fall victim to political whims and to provide a North Star – the Constitution – as a source of direction.

 I conclude with this remark.
 This oath is probably the most important promise anyone serving our county can make.
-I took the oath on Monday, January 14th in the year 1991 and it's the cornerstone of my federal career.
+I took the oath on Monday, January 14th in the year 1991 and it remains the cornerstone of my federal career.